QualiSystemsLab/Sandbox-Load-Testing/README.md

 - Adjust config.json settings
 - Trigger run_sandboxes.py, stop_sandboxes.py, or run_full_flow.py
 -  stop_sandboxes.py, if triggered as entry point, will look for latest json log file to pull in target sandbox ids
+-  run_full_flow.bat can be triggered from windows scheduler
+    - use "cmd" as program with arguments "/k <path_to_file>" (to keep terminal open during execution)

 Create 'config.json' in root of directory and add the following: